BII-Lab/DNSoverHTTP/README.md

-This software was conceived and drafted by Paul Vixie during WIDE-2015-03, and is hereby placed into the public domain, and also placed into the care of BIIGroup, a Beijing-based non-profit Internet technology company.
+This software was conceived and drafted by Paul Vixie during WIDE-2015-03, and is hereby placed into the public domain, and also placed into the care of BII, a Beijing-based non-profit Internet technology company.